fenago/rabbitmq-jupyterlab/Lab_8_learning.md

-Chapter 8.
+Lab 8.
 Troubleshooting
 -----------------------------------

 Running and maintaining a system successfully requires a good understanding of its components along with the various utilities that can be used to troubleshoot problems occurring in any of these components.
-In this chapter, we will look into some techniques that can be applied to troubleshoot the problem that is occurring with your RabbitMQ instances along with several common issues occurring in practice.
+In this lab, we will look into some techniques that can be applied to troubleshoot the problem that is occurring with your RabbitMQ instances along with several common issues occurring in practice.

-The topics to be covered in the chapter are as follows:
+The topics to be covered in the lab are as follows:

 -   General troubleshooting approach